Thomson scattering

-Description of the phenomenon
+Description

-In the low-energy limit, the electric field of the incident wave (photon) accelerates the charged particle, causing it, in turn, to emit radiation at the same frequency as the incident wave, and thus the wave is scattered.
+Thomson scattering describes the classical limit of electromagnetic radiation scattering from a free particle.
+An incident plane wave accelerates a charged particle which consequently emits radiation of the same frequency.
+The net effect is to scatter the incident radiation.

 Thomson scattering is an important phenomenon in plasma physics and was first explained by the physicist J. J. Thomson.
 As long as the motion of the particle is non-relativistic (i.e. its speed is much less than the speed of light), the main cause of the acceleration of the particle will be due to the electric field component of the incident wave.
 In a first approximation, the influence of the magnetic field can be neglected.
 The particle will move in the direction of the oscillating electric field, resulting in electromagnetic dipole radiation.
 The moving particle radiates most strongly in a direction perpendicular to its acceleration and that radiation will be polarized along the direction of its motion.
 Therefore, depending on where an observer is located, the light scattered from a small volume element may appear to be more or less polarized.

-The electric fields of the incoming and observed wave (i.e. the outgoing wave) can be divided up into those components lying in the plane of observation (formed by the incoming and observed waves) and those components perpendicular to that plane.
-Those components lying in the plane are referred to as "radial" and those perpendicular to the plane are "tangential".
+In the diagram, everything happens in the plane of the diagram.
+Electric fields of the incoming and outgoing wave can be divided up into perpendicular components.
+Those perpendicular to the plane are "tangential" and are not affected.
+Those components lying in the plane are referred to as "radial".
+The incoming and outgoing wave directions are also in the plane, and perpendicular to the electric components, as usual.
 (It is difficult to make these terms seem natural, but it is standard terminology.)